 You are cordially invited to attend the annual meeting of stockholders of Vuzix Corporation.
-The meeting will be held on June 13, 2019 at 10:30 a.m. (local time) at the DoubleTree hotel located at 1111 Jefferson Road, Rochester, New York 14623, for the following purposes:
+The meeting will be a virtual online meeting and will take place on June 22, 2020 at 10:30 a.m. (local time), for the following purposes:

-- 1. To elect five (5) directors to serve until the 2020 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
-To ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2019. - 3.
-To conduct an advisory vote on executive compensation. - 4.
-To conduct an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
+- 1. To elect five (5) directors to serve until the 2021 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2020. - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The record date for the annual meeting is April 30, 2019.
+The record date for the annual meeting is May 7, 2020.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
 Our transfer books will not be closed.